markterweele/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wsus.md

 When you choose WSUS as your source for Windows updates, you use Group Policy to point Windows client devices to the WSUS server for their updates.
 From there, updates are periodically downloaded to the WSUS server and managed, approved, and deployed through the WSUS administration console or Group Policy, streamlining enterprise update management.
 If you're currently using WSUS to manage Windows updates in your environment, you can continue to do so in Windows 11.

+> [!NOTE]
+> WSUS is deprecated and is no longer adding new features.
+However, it continues to be supported for production deployments, and receives security and quality updates as per the product lifecycle.
+For more info, see [Features removed or no longer developed in Windows Server](/windows-server/get-started/removed-deprecated-features-windows-server).

 ## Requirements for Windows client servicing with WSUS

-To be able to use WSUS to manage and deploy Windows feature updates, you must use a supported WSUS version:
+To be able to use WSUS to manage and deploy Windows feature updates, you must use a supported WSUS on a supported operating system version:
+- WSUS role in Windows Server 2016
-- WSUS 10.0.14393 (role in Windows Server 2016)
+- WSUS role in Windows Server 2019
-- WSUS 10.0.17763 (role in Windows Server 2019)
+- WSUS role in Windows Server 2022
-- WSUS 6.2 and 6.3 (role in Windows Server 2012 and Windows Server 2012 R2)
+- WSUS role in Windows Server 2025
-- KB 3095113 and KB 3159706 (or an equivalent update) must be installed on WSUS 6.2 and 6.3.

-> [!IMPORTANT]
-> Both [KB 3095113](https://support.microsoft.com/kb/3095113) and [KB 3159706](https://support.microsoft.com/kb/3159706) are included in the **Security Monthly Quality Rollup** starting in July 2017.
-This means you might not see KB 3095113 and KB 3159706 as installed updates since they might have been installed with a rollup.
-However, if you need either of these updates, we recommend installing a **Security Monthly Quality Rollup** released after **October 2017** since they contain an additional WSUS update to decrease memory utilization on WSUS's clientwebservice.
->If you have synced either of these updates prior to the security monthly quality rollup, you can experience problems.
-To recover from this, see [How to Delete Upgrades in WSUS](/archive/blogs/wsus/how-to-delete-upgrades-in-wsus).
+For more information about deploying the WSUS role, see [Windows Server Update Services (WSUS) overview](/windows-server/administration/windows-server-update-services/get-started/windows-server-update-services-wsus).

 ## WSUS scalability

 To use WSUS to manage all Windows updates, some organizations may need access to WSUS from a perimeter network, or they might have some other complex scenario.
 WSUS is highly scalable and configurable for organizations of any size or site layout.
 For specific information about scaling WSUS, including upstream and downstream server configuration, branch offices, WSUS load balancing, and other complex scenarios, see [Deploy Windows Server Update Services](/windows-server/administration/windows-server-update-services/deploy/deploy-windows-server-update-services).

 ## Configure automatic updates and update service location